xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Limiters
 ========

-Limiters will try to maintain the signal to be below or near the threshold.
-Acts as a compressor with an infinite ratio.
+Limiters will reduce the amplitude of a signal when the signal envelope exceeds the desired threshold.
+This is similar behaviour to a compressor with an infinite ratio.

-Will run an instance of an envelope detector to get an envelop and compare it to the threshold.
-According to that, will calculate the gain to apply to the signal and run that gain through an EMA.
-The EMA alphas are the same as in the envelope detectors used underneath.
+A limiter will run an internal envelope detector to get the signal envelope, then compare it to the threshold.
+If the envelope exceeds the threshold, the applied gain will be reduced.
+If the envelope is below the threshold, unity gain will be applied.
+The gain is run through an EMA to avoid abrupt changes.
+The same `attack and release times`_ are used for the envelope detector and the gain smoothing.

-The C struct below is used for all the limiter implementetions.
+The C struct below is used for all the limiter implementations.

 .. doxygenstruct:: limiter_t
     :members: